 ‘A Booktiful Love’, his award-winning poetry collection, emphasises the mission of writers to amplify their voices and write, to make things right.
 Tolu’ loves to experiment—hence his foray into storytelling, with his multiple-award-winning collection of short stories, ‘Inferno of Silence’.
 He hopes these stories give people the courage to live their truths.
 The January 2021 release ‘Black ≠ Inferior’ is his legacy work to the black community; and in ‘Never Marry a Writer’, he wove webs of words, writing powerfully about family, love, and loss, with a scorching curiosity, for the world.

 ‘Everybody Don Kolomental’ is dedicated to everyone dealing with mental health and universal everyday struggles.

-My forthcoming title ‘A God in a Human Body’ explores themes of spirituality, divinity, and the enormous power that we possess while we traverse this earthly passage; while ‘You Need More Than Dreams’ is a poetry collection written for young people to arm them with the mantra that “they need more than dreams, to make their dreams come true.”
+In ‘Awaken Your Inner Lion,’ Tolu’s forthcoming collection of essays, he imparts principles that can help one make the most of life while his forthcoming collection of poems, ‘You Need More Than Dreams’, is a poetry collection written for young people to arm them with the mantra that “they need more than dreams, to make their dreams come true.”

 In ‘The Morning Cloud is Empty’ he explores the inner world of man, his emotions, and the heart.